 No, chia seeds do not need to be refrigerated.
-With that said, you can refrigerate your seeds to extend their shelf life.
+However, you can refrigerate them to extend their shelf life.

-Just be sure to store them in an airtight container to prevent moisture buildup and to keep the seeds from picking up any “off” odors from your fridge.
+Be sure to store them in an airtight container to prevent moisture buildup and to prevent the seeds from picking up any “off” odors from your fridge.

 You also want to avoid storing them in clear containers to help prevent oxidation of the oils.

 What Happens When You Eat Expired Chia Seeds?

 In my research, I could find no direct evidence that eating expired chia seeds could make you sick.
 But we all know eating spoiled foods can make us ill.

 As we discussed earlier, most companies use a “best by” date, so while their seeds may be past that date, it doesn’t mean they have actually gone bad.

 If your seeds have an off-odor or bitter taste and you feel they have gone bad, do you really want to eat them?